danbev/learning-ai/notes/architectures/rwkv.md

     token_shift = ggml_concat(ctx0, last_norm_att, last_norm_ffn, 1);
 ```
-Now, this is creatings views of the last tokens normalized represnetations from
+Now, this is creatings views of the last tokens normalized representations from
 both the time mixing and channel mixing blocks.
 These are then concatenated
 together.
 I think this is part of the passing of information from the previous
 layer to the next.
-SO `token_shift` will contain the state of the last token
+So `token_shift` will contain the state of the last token
 after it has passed through the time and channel mixing blocks.

 Then we are copying the `token_shift` tensor into `kv_self.k_l[il]`: